Welcome to

 The Calvary, a small mountain with 3 crosses, at the Park's high-point offers the most complete view of Barcelona and the bay.
 It is possible to view the main city in panorama, with the Sagrada Família and the Montjuic area visible at a distance.

-Barcelona Park Guell Map
+Park Guell Online Map

 History of Park Guell